Latvian cities hosted European Days of Local Solidarity events!

 Livani municipality also hosted a delegation from their twin town Kamianets-Podilskyi (Ukraine).
 As Livani is well-known in Latvia for beautiful glass items produced there, Ukrainian guests were invited to join a glass-blowing workshop and also a Latvian ornament workshop organised by Latgale Arts and Crafts Centre.
 Livani organised a children drawing competition “United in diversity: Latvia and Ukraine” as well, encouraging young generation to learn more about another country.

 Likewise, Engure municipality chose organisation of the drawing competition “United in Diversity: Latvia and Moldova” at Smarde Elementary School as an avenue to build bridge of understanding and friendship between countries.

 The EDLS events in Latvia involved a broad spectrum of citizens, building awareness and support to European values of global solidarity and diversity, and proved that twinning links of local governments is meaningful and effective way how learn and share knowledge and experience making stronger towns and municipalities.

 The Latvian Association of Local and Regional Governments, in cooperation with several local authorities of Latvia, has been implementing the EDLS for the third year.
 It is organised within the framework of the project “Working together towards empowering local and regional governments for effective development outcomes in EU partner countries” implemented by the LALRG and co-financed by the European Union.
 The activities of the European Local Solidarity Days are also financially supported by the Ministry of Foreign Affairs of the Republic of Latvia.

-Pictures from the events, see here.
+For pictures from the events, click here.